โ† Back to Blog

 • Export CSV โ€” downloads all current opportunities as a CSV for your own analysis

 • Player Info โ€” toggles additional MLB-specific context columns directly in the table: Bat# (batting order position, heatmapped 1-9), Bat (batter handedness โ€” L/R/S), vs (opposing pitcher's hand โ€” L/R), Pitcher (starting pitcher name), and Confirmed (lineup confirmation status).
 Useful when you want to sort or filter by matchup context without opening the player panel.
 Leave it off for a pure value-first experience; turn it on when you want to dig into context.
+The lock button (next to the toggle, on both desktop and mobile) keeps Player Info on permanently โ€” it persists across sessions so you don't have to re-enable it every time you visit.

 • FV Mode โ€” controls the fair value source (Market, Model, or a single book).
 See FV Mode below.